Breakfast in London, dinner in Barcelona

 -

-On each platform at major stations you'll often find a display labelled Composition des trains (French), Wagenreihungsplan or Wagenstandsanzeiger (German).
+On each platform at major stations you'll often find an electronic display or printed poster labelled Composition des trains (French), Wagenreihungsplan or Wagenstandsanzeiger (German).
 It shows the formation of each train using that platform and where along the platform each car number will stop.
+Or the platform departure screens may show the train formation under the list of calling points.

 -

-For example, it might show that cars 1 & 2 stop in sector A, cars 3 & 4 in sector B. The sectors are marked by signs along the platform length.
-If you are reserved in a specific car, this helps you find the right place to wait along the platform, it saves you running up and down the platform looking for your car when the train comes in.
+This might show (for example) that cars 1 & 2 will stop in sector A, cars 3 & 4 in sector B. The sectors are marked by signs along the platform length.
+If you are reserved in a specific car, go and wait in the correct sector, this will save you running up and down the platform like a headless chicken when the train comes in!

 Is there passport control before boarding?